LeeDoor/game_webserver/docs/http_api.md

 }
 ```
 ### Long-Poll
-means that request is Long-Poll. response will not arrive immediately, you should wait for response for a while.
+Means that request is Long-Poll.
+Response will not arrive immediately, you should wait for response for a while.
 **includes these errors: **
-1. status: ***`CONFLICT`***
+1. Status: ***`CONFLICT`***
-this poll is closed and replaced with the other one.
+This poll is closed and replaced with the other one.
 ```json
 {
 	"error_name":"poll_closed",